How Does a Resume Parser Become More Powerful with Taxonomy?

 I understand the common concerns of HR professionals while using a resume parser.
 But let me tell you that with the help of taxonomy, it can offer remarkable results to the users.

-Let's talk about a few use cases of adding taxonomy to your resume parser.
+Let's discuss a few use cases of adding taxonomy to your resume parser.

 - Connecting Job Profile to Skills